Ana Ereš: Exhibiting Yugoslav Art at the Venice Biennale (1948–1990)

 The topic of the lecture is the participation of Yugoslavia at the Venice Biennale between 1948 and 1990.
 The exhibitions held in the Yugoslav Pavilion in Venice reveal a history of complex relations between the official state politics and art institutions that not only defined the framework of Yugoslav art representations abroad, but also influenced the dynamics of development and relations within the art system in the country.

-The lecture will be held in English.
-This lecture is part of the seminar Art Exhibiting in Slovenia, from the Early 19th Century to Today, organized by: Department of Art History of the Faculty of Arts, University of Ljubljana and Igor Zabel Association; supported by: ERSTE Foundation.
+The lecture is held in English and is part of the seminar Art Exhibiting in Slovenia, from the Early 19th Century to Today, organized by: Department of Art History of the Faculty of Arts, University of Ljubljana and Igor Zabel Association; supported by: ERSTE Foundation.

 About the lecturer

 Ana Ereš is an art historian and research associate at the Department for Art History at the Faculty of Philosophy, University of Belgrade.
 Her research interests include exhibition history, modernism, and history of the Yugoslav art space.
 She has published the following monographs: Mrdjan Bajić: Sculptotecture (2013), Sculpture: Medium, Method,

 Social Practice (2016, co-editor) and Marko Čelebonović (2017; 2018, co-author), for which she was given the Lazar Trifunović Award for art criticism.
 She won the Pavle Vasić Award for her book Yugoslavia at the Venice Biennale (1938–1990): Cultural Policies and Politics of Exhibitions (2020).